openequella/openequella.github.io/guides/MoodleIntegrationGuide.md

 This section describes the required configuration changes to Moodle to support the integration. openEQUELLA provides a module that allows Moodle users to easily contribute, search and select openEQUELLA items, and link them to a course.

 ### Download and install the openEQUELLA Moodle Modules
-The Moodle Modules are available from the Downloads page in the openEQUELLA Github repository

-To download the Moodle Modules
-1. Navigate to the [Downloads Page](../IntegrationsDownloads.md) in the openEQUELLA Github Repository

-The openEQUELLA Moodle components are made up of three zip files.
-Each zip contains files relevant to specific sections of the Moodle site.

-Inside the Module to add openEQUELLA content as resources or activities zip are the files for the standard module functionality to integrate Moodle with openEQUELLA (referred to in this guide as the openEQUELLA Resource module).
+Download the **openEQUELLA Moodle Module** [here](https://github.com/equella/moodle-mod_equella/archive/master.zip).
+This module allows users to add openEQUELLA content as resources or activities zip are the files for the standard module functionality to integrate Moodle with openEQUELLA (referred to in this guide as the openEQUELLA Resource module).

+Download the **openEQUELLA Search Block** [here](https://github.com/equella/moodle-block_equella_search.git).
+This block allows users to search openEQUELLA directly.

-Inside the Block for users to search openEQUELLA directly and Block for users to view their openEQUELLA tasks and notifications zips are the files to add portlets to the Moodle front and course pages, allowing direct openEQUELLA access (openEQUELLA Blocks).
+Download the **openEQUELLA Tasks Block** [here](https://github.com/equella/moodle-block_equella_tasks/archive/master.zip).
+This block users to view their openEQUELLA tasks and notifications zips are the files to add portlets to the Moodle front and course pages

 For complete installation the contents of each zip file need to be extracted to the corresponding folder in the Moodle filesystem.